atlassian-labs/inline-require-webpack-plugin/CONTRIBUTING.md

-# Contributing to Webpack Deduplication Plugin
+# Contributing to inline-require-webpack-plugin

-Thank you for considering a contribution to Webpack Deduplication Plugin!
+Thank you for considering a contribution to inline-require-webpack-plugin!
 Pull requests, issues and comments are welcome.
 For pull requests, please:

 * Add tests for new features and bug fixes
 * Follow the existing style